Skip to main content

 IV.
 DEFINITION OF TERMS IN THE CONDUCT REVIEW PROCESS

 The below definitions apply to the conduct review process.
-Specific definitions and other information related specifically to non-Title IX sexual or gender-based misconduct are listed in Appendix A of this document, and those related to Title IX sexual or gender-based misconduct are in the Title IX policy and procedures.
+Specific definitions relate to Title IX sex discrimination and non-Title IX sexual or gender-based misconduct can be found in the Title IX Policy Prohibiting Sex Discrimination Policy.

 Alternative Resolution - An alternative resolution of a complaint that does not necessitate a full investigation or adjudication.
 This may be appropriate where both parties wish to resolve the case without a completed investigation or adjudication, or where the respondent has admitted or wishes to admit responsibility.